 Don’t just look to the ceiling for lighting –look at your floors too.
 Installing lighting at the foot of your kitchen island or below the countertop can add a dramatic flair.
 It’ll also make navigating much easier in low light.

-Now that you have a head start on your kitchen island ideas, be sure to reach out to us and we can help make your island dream a reality!
+Now that you have a head start on your kitchen island ideas, be sure to reach out to us and we can help make your kitchen island renovation a reality!